remmercier/patchy/README.md

-# gpatch
+# patchy

-`gpatch` makes life simple when you just want to use a repository with some of the pull requests from that repository merged into your personal fork.
+`patchy` makes life simple when you just want to use a repository with some of the pull requests from that repository merged into your personal fork.

 Let's go on a pull request shopping spree together!